dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 **Answer: ** Option 4: `>=`

-Note that to calculate the p-value we look for test statistics that are equal to or more extreme that the observed statistic.
+Note that to calculate the p-value we look for test statistics that are equal to the observed statistic or even further in the direction of the alternative.
 In this case, if the proportion of the population of toy dogs compared to the rest of the dog population was higher than observed, we'd get a value larger than 0.2, and thus we use `>=`.

 # END SOLUTION